How To Stack Marketing Technology with Scott Brinker

 Although they do have enterprise clients, Hubspot is currently seeing the most growth in the midmarket, so they’re not just marketing to a CTO persona.
 They’re marketing directly to founders and entrepreneurs as well.

-Since then, Hubspot has become a full stack digital marketing, sale and service platform with around third-party 700 app partners marketing SaaS applications to inetgrate with their platform.
+Since then, Hubspot has become a full martech stack for marketing, sales and customer service with around third-party 700 app partners marketing SaaS applications to inetgrate with their platform.
 Scott celebrates the explosion of the Hubspot ecosystem, but he also sees it as a big challenge.

 “Sure, I can buy all these specialized tools, but do I get them to work together?
 My mission at Hubspot is to help solve that problem by saying ‘Ok, Hubspot is at the center of your stack, we’d like to work with all those companies that have out-of-the-box integration, so you just don’t have to think about that, you just plug them in and they work,” he says.